 During your Lease

 Even though you will be focused on running your business, it is always prudent to keep in mind your repairing obligations whilst you are still in the property, rather than leaving them until the end of your occupation.
-Addressing issues as they arise on an ongoing basis should help minimise your obligations and cost exposure at the end of the lease.
+Addressing issues as they arise on an ongoing basis should help minimise any property repair costs and exposure at the end of the lease.

 Some businesses decide that it is even worth setting aside amounts during the course of the lease so that there is a pot of money waiting to be used on repairs at termination.
-Being pro-active in relation to repairing obligations is highly advisable.
+Being pro-active in relation to dilapidations liability is highly advisable.

 When your lease is nearing its end, your landlord’s building surveyor will likely prepare a detailed Schedule of Dilapidations setting out the areas it considers are in need of repair.
 As you will still be in occupation at this point, this is an opportunity for you to carry out the works yourself.
-However, before proceeding with any works it is highly advisable to get your own surveyor to assess the building against the landlord’s claims so you can decide which works are necessary.
+However, before proceeding with any works it is highly advisable to get your own surveyor to assess the building against the landlord’s claims so you can decide which works are necessary based on your tenant responsibilities under your lease.

 Be aware of any key deadlines under your lease and always seek professional advice at an early stage.
 If there has been a licence to alter or a break notice for example, these can make matters much more complicated and early advice will be key.
-Often landlords can often overstate their dilapidation claims but if you keep an early and open dialogue with your landlord, matters can hopefully be agreed and you can ensure a smooth exit to your lease.
+Often landlords can overstate their dilapidation claims but if you keep an early and open dialogue with your landlord, matters can hopefully be agreed to ensure a smooth exit to your lease.

 3.